shrjrd/roblox-procmesh/README.md

 Roblox's :BulkMoveTo() is the best way to position a mesh of WedgeParts, alternatively you can weld all the parts to a base/root part.

-The CSG operations only work on closed 3D meshes.
-Ex: Unioning a cube touching a flat quad will be missing some polygons infront/behind the plane
+The CSG operations are designed for closed 3D meshes.
+Ex: Unioning a cube touching a flat quad will be missing some polygons infront/behind the quad

 Does not use any Luau optimizations, for compatibility in older versions of Roblox pre 2019.